awagen/kolibri/kolibri-base/README.md

 Check for already started mediator before creating one yourself, e.g ClusterNode object might already provide one.

+## Notes on ClusterSharding
+ClusterSharding can be activated with USE_SHARDING_AND_ENDPOINTS environment variable (see docker-compose.yml in kolibri-base).
+This will start the ClusterSharding extension on each node and initialize it for actors that handle EventAggregatingActor.RequestEvent messages (see ClusterNode object) and set some routes (see StateRoutes object) that allow posting of RequestEvent messages with a given source.
+On posting a message, if within the cluster no actor for the sourceId passed in the message exists, one is created, otherwise the new message is aggregated into the state of the already existing actor.
+This currently is rather an example of usage, and activating this via USE_SHARDING_AND_ENDPOINTS should not affect anything other than adding this example use-case accessible via the added routes.

+Example curl: ```curl -XPOST localhost:8000/event/entity -H 'Content-Type: application/json' -d '{"sourceId": "b", "requestId": "q2", "event": "click", "targetEntityId": "p2"}'```shell

 ## Local execution - Issues and Fixes
 - starting the setup as provided in docker-compose file can be resource intensive.
 You might experience within the cluster heartbeat failures if not enough resources are available within docker.
 Thus make sure to allow sufficient